ministryofjustice/notifications-php-client/DOCUMENTATION.md

 #### personalisation (optional)

-The following parameters in the letter recipient's address are optional:
+The following parameters in the letter recipient’s address are optional:

 ```php
 $personalisation =